 Hundreds of underground cisterns lurk beneath the surface of Istanbul, the largest of which is the Yerebatan Sarnıçı, or the Sunken Cistern.
 Built by Constantine the Great in the 4th century to provide water to his palace, it’s survived the ages in remarkable form.

 Descending the stone stairs into the Sunken Cistern, it’s clear that you’re stepping down into a darker, older world.
-There are modern day touches — raised platforms with handrails, warning signs, audio-guides, hoards of tourists, music playing over loudspeakers, bored attendants cajoling you to dress as sultans for a picture, and flashing cameras — but they’re easy enough to filter out.
+There are modern day touches — raised platforms with handrails, warning signs, audio-guides, hordes of tourists, music playing over loudspeakers, bored attendants cajoling you to dress as a sultan for a picture, and flashing cameras — but they’re easy enough to filter out.
 After all, one of the ancient world’s most hauntingly beautiful treasures is lit up before your eyes.

 The cavernous cistern with its giant pillars and water dripping from the ceiling would make a great setting for the climactic scene of an old fantasy epic.
-It’s easy to imagine Perseus slowly advancing through the cistern, aware that danger might be lurking behind any one of the columns.
+It’s easy to imagine Perseus slowly advancing through the cistern, aware that danger might be hiding behind any one of the columns.
 He holds his sword and shield at the ready, while the sound of serpentine hissing echoes through the hall.
-Behind a few columns, he’s encountered scowling demons and jumped back, ready to strike.
-But no. They were just statues; hideous statues of men screaming in pain and confusion.
+Behind a few columns, he encounters scowling demons and jumps back, ready to strike.
+But no. They are only statues; hideous statues of men screaming in pain and confusion.
 “Where are you, Medusa?”, Perseus screams.
 “By Zeus’s thunder, where are you?”

 March 14, 2013 at 2:45 pm